 Starting to look in English speaking countries is the easiest option - try the UK, Australia, Ireland or New Zealand.
 However, it’s common for companies in Europe and beyond to need English language blogs, website copy and more — so it can also pay to reach out to customers based in countries where English isn’t the first language, too.

 Freelance writers can choose to work for employers based anywhere in the world.
 Don’t feel constrained by your home location, as you may be able to develop a client base overseas.

 |Why Wise is a great choice for freelance writers💡

 |By getting a smart multi-currency account like the Wise Business account, you can invoice clients in their home currency so it’s easy for them to pay you quickly, making working with an international customer no different to working with one here in the US.
 You can also create and send your invoices by using our free invoice generator or downloadable invoice templates, and find an independent contractor agreement template to make your work official.

 As you take on more clients you’ll get better at creating and chasing invoices, and managing your money as a freelance writer.
 If you’re working with clients based overseas it’s a smart idea to have an account which makes it easy to get paid in foreign currency, so you can invoice clients in their home currencies for ease.

-Try the Wise borderless account to see how easy it is to receive payments in foreign currencies.
+Try the Wise Business account to see how easy it is to receive payments in foreign currencies.
 With your own local bank details you can get paid in major currencies like British pounds, Australian and New Zealand dollars and euros, for no fee.
-You’ll even be able to hold dozens of different currencies in the same account, and switch between them when you want to using the mid market exchange rate.
-That means there are no hidden fees to worry about — just a small transparent charge to convert your money back to dollars.
+You’ll even be able to hold dozens of different currencies in the same account, and switch between while using the mid-market exchange rate.
+That means there are no hidden fees to worry about - just a small transparent charge to convert your money back to dollars.

 Once you have your basic building blocks in place, it’s time to take your writing from good to great.
 Here’s how: